ltndat/track-cs50x/README.md

-# Harvard's CS50x Track by Dat N. Le
+# Harvard CS50x Track by Dat N. Le

 > Track your thinking.
 Loop your learning.
 Build public artifacts.
 Powered by SMOS.